larriant/knowledge/ancientwisdom/stoicism.md

 7. More outbursts of Joy!

 ### Stoic Advice for Social Relations

 Other people:

-+ Give us some of the best things in life: Love and Friendship.
+* Give us some of the best things in life: Love and Friendship.
-- But also are the cause of most of our negative emotions.
+* But also are the cause of most of our negative emotions.

-Stoics feel like they have a DUTY to form and maintain relationships.
+Stoics feel like they have a **duty** to form and maintain relationships.
 For it is for this that they were created.

 However.
 We can be selective about who we befriend.
 We should seek friends who share our values.
 Or ideally are doing a better job of living stoically than we are.

 Vices are contageous.
 Avoid spending time with such people.

 Seeksorrow - Someone who contrives to give themselves vexation.